ramezanifar/vscode_remote_guide/README.md

 6. Next, we make sure Windows ssh connection to Linux is working finely.
 ### SSH from Windows to Linux
-After installing git on windows, a terminal interface is added named Git Bash.
+After installing git on windows, a terminal interface is added named *Git Bash*.
 During installation,  the link to it might be added to the mouse right-click menu.
-You can also launch it from the installation folder. for example: `C:\Program Files\Git\git-bash.exe`
+You can also launch it from the installation folder.
+For example `C:\Program Files\Git\git-bash.exe`
 In the Git Bash terminal type:
 `$ssh ros@192.168.1.30`
 in order to open an SSH connection to the Linux machine.
+If connection was successful, skip the following lines and go to the next section.
 If it failed with this message:
 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@